 Becoming a chemical engineer requires a bachelor's degree in chemical engineering or a related field.

-Chemical engineers must have a bachelor’s degree in chemical engineering or a related field.
-Employers also value practical experience, so internships and cooperative engineering programs, in which students earn college credit and experience, can be helpful.
+Chemical engineers typically need a bachelor’s degree in chemical engineering or a related field.
+Some employers prefer to hire candidates who have practical experience, so internships and cooperative engineering programs may be helpful.

 Some colleges and universities offer internships and/or cooperative programs in partnership with industry.
 In these programs, students gain practical experience while completing their education.